 Beat the mascarpone with the egg yolk and horchata mix, whisking until smooth.
 And there you have the first filling.

-For the whipped cream, we're going to beat heavy cream with vanilla, powdered sugar, cinnamon, and cayenne for a spiced whipped cream.
+For the whipped cream, we're going to beat heavy cream with vanilla, powdered sugar, cinnamon, and cayenne for spiced whipped cream.

 Spread half of the mascarpone on top of the ladyfingers followed by the spiced whipped cream.
 Repeat the layers one more time and chill the tiramisu overnight.
-Technically, you can chill the dessert for only four hours but it tastes so much better the longer it chills.
-This gives the layers more time to really soak in all the flavors and become the most delicious it can be.
+Technically, you can chill the dessert for only four hours but it tastes much better the longer it chills.
+This gives the layers more time to really soak in all the flavors and become the most delicious they can be.

 Cut into this beautiful Mexican tiramisu and take a big bite of that creamy deliciousness.
 The Mexican twists to this dessert are all subtle but present.
 The hints of cinnamon and cayenne pop out here and there while the espresso mascarpone adds another layer of coffee flavor.
 Plus, you can't ignore the Kahlua that sings throughout.
 All in all, a great success!